TonyFlury/QuoraChallenge/docs/Developer Guide/overview.rst

 6. Once the challenge content is complete - commit and push the changes to your git hub fork.
 7. Request a pull request to merge your branch into the main repository.
 8. Once the merge has been completed - publicise your challenge in the appropriate space.

+When compiling your challenge, please keep in mind at all times the target audience.
+The `Python Beginnners` space is intended for those developers who are just starting out with Python and likely just starting out with development.
+It is likely that they wont be up to speed with most data structure and algorithms.
+Challenges aimed at the developers in `Python Programmers`_ (who generally have skill level intermediate and beyond) will be much less common and should be more likely to admit more than one style of solution.

 .. toctree::
     description